SSWConsulting/SSW.People.Profiles/Martin-Li/Martin-Li.md

 **Background:**

 *   Martin is a Senior Software Developer at SSW Beijing Office.
-*   Martin has been working as a .NET developer for nine years.
+*   Martin has been working as a .NET developer for 9 years.
 He specializes in developing solutions with C#, ASP.NET,  WinForm, WPF/WCF, Reporting Service and SQL Server.

 **Martin's project mainly focuses on: **